By Amit Dave and Mayank Bhardwaj

 The All India Kisan Sabha, or All India Farmers' Forum, has asked the Indian government to protect the farmers.

-The farmers' forum has also called for a boycott of PepsiCo's Lay's chips and the company's other products.
+The forum has also called for a boycott of Lay's chips and PepsiCo's other products.

 The Ministry of Agriculture & Farmers' Welfare did not immediately respond to an email seeking comment.

-PepsiCo is the second major U.S. company in India to face issues over patent infringement.
+PepsiCo is the second large U.S. company to face patent infringement issues in India.